 Over the years, I have been making this family favourite gratin, inspired by my now tattered and loved-to-bits French table recipe book by the Scotto sisters (edited by Gilles Pudlowski): France The Beautiful Cookbook.

 It's simply layers of extra thinly-sliced potato, interspersed lightly with grated Emmental cheese.
-Before whacking it in the oven, chicken (or vegetable) stock is quickly poured over it so that while baking, the gratin cooks itself in the juices without having any problems of curdling cream or, indeed, worrying about our arteries!
+Before whacking it in the oven, beef/chicken (or vegetable) stock is quickly poured over it.
+So while baking, the gratin cooks itself in the juices without having any problems of curdling cream or, indeed, worrying about our arteries!

-Is Potato Dauphinois the Same as Potato Gratin?
+Is Au Gratin Potatoes and Savoyard Potato Gratin the Same as Dauphinois?

 What Kind of Potatoes are Best for Making a Gratin?